Brightify/Reactant/docs/reactant-ui/introduction.md

 Each view in the hierarchy has its own properties and we tried to keep same names they have in UIKit.
 In our example, we set the `text` attribute for `Label` element to setup a label with that text.
 The same applies to the `textColor` and `placeholder` attributes.

-When you need to create a connection between your Swift code and the XML, set the `field` attribute.
-This attribute tells Reactant UI to use field with the specified name on the view.
+When you need to create a connection between your Swift code and the UI XML, set the `field` attribute.
+This attribute tells Reactant UI to use field with the specified name in the view.
 Make sure that field (property) has an internal visibility and that the type matches.
 We also recommend that the field is a constant (`let` property) because it limits mutability even further.

 Last but not least, `layout` attributes.
-You will use these to declare AutoLayout constraints for your views.
+They are used to declare AutoLayout constraints for your views.
 Each attribute from the `layout` namespace accepts a constraint declaration with the following format:

 `[constraintField = ][>=|<=|==] target[.targetAnchor] [modifier...][ @priority]`

 Parts of the declaration should be familiar to you if you use AutoLayout.

-* **constraintField** - makes the created constraint accessible in your Swift code
+* **constraintField** - makes the created constraint accessible in your Swift code (e.g. )
 * **\>=|<=|==** - relation of the constraint
 * **target** - The other view to constraint to.
 Possible values are:
     * `id:{name}` - target a view using `layout:id` attribute of such view